No easy solutions

 Humans merging with AI?

-Consider the idea that, if humans merge with AI, humans could remain in control of AIs, even as these AIs rapidly become more powerful.
+Finally, consider the idea that, if humans merge with AI, humans could remain in control of AIs, even as these AIs rapidly become more powerful.
 With such a merger in place, human intelligence will automatically be magnified, as AI improves in capability.
 Therefore, we humans wouldn’t need to worry about being left behind.

-That’s an argument that we need to do considerably more than enable greater intelligence.
+The conclusion of this line of discussion is that we need to do considerably more than enable greater intelligence.
 We also need to accelerate greater wisdom – so that any beings with superhuman intelligence will operate truly beneficently.
 And that will involve the systematic application of the Singularity Principles.